-This month, I wanted to celebrate my marriage and highlight my new last name.
+For this month’s column, I wanted to celebrate my marriage and highlight my new last name.
 I used my blog post about how Sung and I met.
-Now, everything I wrote actually happened at one point or another.
-But I played around with the timeline because I wanted to make the story as interesting as possible.
-Like any story pulled from real life, it only tells one sliver of reality.
+But chopping it down to 600 words did not do the story any favors.

 Sung read my draft and shook his head.

 “You hide your emotions,” he said, “it’s so dry.
-It’s like reading instructions for assembling a table.”
+It’s like reading instructions for assembling a vacuum.”

 I got prickly.
 “What do you mean?
 I put my heart into it.”